onehungrymind/angular2-es5-website-routes/README.md

-# Building an Angular 2 Website Using Routes
+# Angular 2 and ES5 Website Using Routes
-This is a simple Angular 2 website using the RC router.
-It demonstrates how to build components, configure routes, inject services, and add inputs
+This is a simple Angular 2 website built on ES5 using the RC router.
+It demonstrates how to build components, configure routes, inject services, and add inputs to components without the need for any build systems.

 ## Dependencies
 - You must have `node` and `npm` installed (via `brew install node` or [NodeJS.org](https://nodejs.org/en/));